MERN-ing-the-midnight-oil/nounsofassembly/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Credits

+- [Your Name]: Project development and coding
+- [Your Daughter's Name]: Linguistics research and inspiration

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Learn More